majikhacker/majikRuizGPT/README.md

-The MajikRuizGPT chatbot is a conversational AI powered by OpenAI's GPT models and the user interface was done with Streamlit.
-It allows users to engage in natural language conversations by providing prompts and receiving AI-generated responses.
+The st.RudeBot is a conversational chatbot powered by OpenAI's API GPT models and the user interface was done with Streamlit.
+It allows users to engage in natural language conversations by providing prompts and receiving slightly sarcastic yet efficient AI-generated responses.

  ## Requirements